X-Men: Eve of Destruction

 "Eve of Destruction" is an X-Men crossover storyline in the fictional Marvel Comics Universe.
 The storyline was written by Scott Lobdell and features artwork from Leinil Francis Yu, Salvador Larroca, and Tom Raney.

-The storyline was part of a four-month period in 2001 on the two core X-Men books, as former X-Men writer Lobdell was brought back to wrap up the dangling plotline of the Legacy Virus while Marvel planned the arrival of Grant Morrison and Joe Casey as writers for the main two X-Men books.
+The storyline was part of a four-month period in 2001 on the two core X-Men books, as former X-Men writer Lobdell was brought back to wrap up the unresolved plotline of the Legacy Virus while Marvel planned the arrival of Grant Morrison and Joe Casey as writers for the main two X-Men books.
 After this story, it would be several years before Uncanny X-Men and X-Men crossed over with each other.

 Synopsis

-With the Legacy Virus cured through the sacrifice of Colossus' life, Magneto becomes obsessed with the death of the X-Men and what he felt was Xavier's inability to keep Colossus (who had lost his family due to the Legacy Virus and anti-mutant forces) from dying for the sake of mutantkind.
+After Colossus sacrifices himself to cure the Legacy Virus, Magneto becomes obsessed with the death of the X-Men and what he felt was Xavier's inability to keep Colossus (who had lost his family due to the Legacy Virus and anti-mutant forces) from dying for the sake of mutantkind.

 Magneto attacks the X-Mansion, kidnapping Xavier and taking him to Genosha, where he crucifies his former friend and places a device on Xavier's skull that neutralizes his powers.
 He then begins a ruthless campaign of recruiting mutants for Genosha's armies.
 Magneto also agrees to let reporter Trish Tilby visit Genosha.
 During a one-on-one interview, Magneto announces that with Genosha free of the taint of the Legacy Virus, that the country will begin taking action to secure the planet for mutants.
 He dares humanity to attack his country pre-emptively.

 Magneto's actions come as the X-Men are at their weakest point in terms of strength.
-Storm, Beast, Rogue, Psylocke, Tessa, Bishop, and Thunderbird III have left the United States to find the diaries of Rogue's foster mother Irene Adler (the precognitive mutant Destiny).
+Storm, Beast, Rogue, Psylocke, Sage, Bishop, and Thunderbird have left the United States to find the diaries of Rogue's foster mother Irene Adler (the precognitive mutant Destiny).
 With Cable and Shadowcat retired and Angel on a leave of absence, only Jean Grey, Wolverine, and Cyclops are left to deal with Magneto's latest power play and the kidnapping of Charles Xavier.

 While Wolverine and Cyclops sneak into Genosha to help Polaris with getting Genoshan humans to safety, Jean Grey gathers a varied team of mutants.
 Two are neophyte civilians code-named Omerta and Wraith.
-Jean recruits Alpha Flight member Northstar and the mutant strong-woman and Magneto supporter Joanna "Frenzy" Cargill, who Jean Grey literally brainwashes into becoming an X-Man.
+Jean recruits Alpha Flight member Northstar and the mutant strong-woman and Magneto supporter Joanna Cargill, who Jean brainwashes into becoming an X-Man.
 Sunpyre, a stranger to Jean, appears instead of the expected help of Sunfire.
 The situation is so extreme Jean accepts her help anyway.
 Omerta and Northstar literally come to blows, as Omerta is prejudiced against Northstar's homosexuality.